kosl/ihipp-examples/docs/week5.md

 Similarly, multiple OpenCL kernels enqueued in the same command queue are executed consequently one after another.
 Concurrent execution of multiple kernels is achieved by creating multiple command queues.

-## 5.24 D: Week 5 wrap up
+## 5.24 D: Week 5 wrap-up

-In this week we:

-- gave an introduction to Graphical Processing Units (GPUs) as a means to accelerate computing
-- introduced you to GPU architectures and GPU execution models
-- gave step-by-step introductions to the most widely used GPU programming extensions: CUDA and OpenCL
-- briefly introduced you to OpenMP as a means to off-load computation to GPUs
+In this week we gave an introduction to Graphical Processing Units (GPUs) as a means to accelerate computing and introduced you to GPU architectures and GPU execution models.
+Step-by-step examples to the most widely used GPU programming extensions (CUDA and OpenCL), a brief introduction to OpenMP as a means to off-load computation to GPUs and a GPU numerical example should have prepared you to use accelerated programming approaches in your own codes.

 We are interested in your opinion on the Week 5 content: